John Paul Jones: Death

 In June 1792, Jones was appointed U.S. Consul to treat with the Dey of Algiers for the release of American captives.
-Before Jones was able to fulfill his appointment, he was found dead lying face-down on his bed in his third-floor Paris apartment, No. 19 Rue de Tournon, on July 18, 1792.
+Before Jones was able to fulfill his appointment, he was found dead lying face-down on his bed in his third-floor Paris apartment, No. 19 Rue de Tournon, in the 6th arrondissement, on July 18, 1792.
 He was 45 years old.
 The cause of death was interstitial nephritis.
 A small procession of servants, friends and loyal family walked his body 4 mi for burial.
-He was buried in Paris at the Saint Louis Cemetery, which belonged to the French royal family.
-Four years later, France's revolutionary government sold the property, and the cemetery was forgotten.
+He was buried in Paris at the Saint-Louis Cemetery, which belonged to the French royal family.
+In their obituaries, the American press had partially forgotten his achievements and some described him as a French war hero.